NLC India Limited: Neyveli Solar Power Project (2 X 65 MW)

-NLC is setting up 130MW Solar power project at Neyveli, Tamil Nadu.
+NLC is setting up 130 MW Solar power project at Neyveli, Tamil Nadu.
 The project is implemented through EPC route and scheduled to be commissioned in 2016–17.
 BHEL and M/s Jakson bagged the contract and LOA has been issued.
 Power Purchase Agreement has been signed with TANGEDCO.

 Bithnok Thermal Power Project (250 MW)

-Bithnok Thermal Power Project (250MW) with the linked lignite mine of 2.25 MTPA capacity at Bithnok in Rajasthan is being set up at an aggregate estimated cost of ₹ 2,709.93 crores.
+Bithnok Thermal Power Project (250 MW) with the linked lignite mine of 2.25 MTPA capacity at Bithnok in Rajasthan is being set up at an aggregate estimated cost of ₹ 2,709.93 crores.
 Power Purchase Agreement has been signed with Rajasthan DISCOMs.
 Agreement for supply of 25 cusecs of water from IGNP canal has been entered into.
 Rajasthan Government has issued award for acquisition of 1175.87 hectares of private land in Bithnok and 1863.18 Ha of Government land will be diverted to project by Rajasthan Government after takeover of private land.
 The project is proposed to be implemented through Engineering, Procurement & Commissioning (EPC) contract mode and is expected to be commissioned during 2020.
 Ministry of Coal has accorded approval for revised mining plan in June 2015.
 EOI short listing is completed & techno-commercial evaluation is in progress.

 Barsingsar Thermal Power Project Extension (250 MW)

-A lignite based Thermal Power Plant with a capacity of 250MW as an extension of the existing power plant at Barsingsar is being set up.
+A lignite-based Thermal Power Plant with a capacity of 250 MW as an extension of the existing power plant at Barsingsar is being set up.
 The fuel requirement for the above power plant is to be met from linked Hadla Mine of 1.9 MTPA and the existing Barsingsar Mine.
 The aggregate estimated cost of the project is ₹ 2,635.04 crores.
 All statutory clearances have been obtained.
 Government of Rajasthan has allocated mining lease area of 15.66 Sq. km.
 The project is proposed to be implemented through Engineering, Procurement & Commissioning (EPC) route and is expected to be commissioned during 2020.
 EOI short listing is completed & techno-commercial evaluation is in progress.

 Sirkazhi Thermal Power Project (3960 MW)

-It is proposed to set up a coal based thermal power project with an overall capacity of 3960MW, in two phases, at Sirkazhi in the coastal district of Nagapattinam, in Tamil Nadu Advance Action Proposal at a cost of ₹ 56.52 crores for taking up pre-project activities is in progress.
+It is proposed to set up a coal-based thermal power project with an overall capacity of 3960 MW, in two phases, at Sirkazhi in the coastal district of Nagapattinam, in Tamil Nadu Advance Action Proposal at a cost of ₹ 56.52 crores for taking up pre-project activities is in progress.
 NLCI has identified Thirumullaivasal as the site for locating the power plant.
 Feasibility report is under preparation.
 Action has been initiated for floating tender for preparation of CRZ map for the project.
 Application for land acquisition has been submitted to Government of Tamil Nadu for issue of administrative sanction for acquisition of land for this project.
 Preparations of EIA/EMP report, DPR for captive coal jetty are in process.
-Change in configuration to 5 x 800MW using super critical technology is under active consideration.
+Change in configuration to 5 × 800 MW using super critical technology is under active consideration.